Pure-Farming/Documentation/docs/index.md

 ---

 ## Authentication
-Before you begin making API calls, you must first authenticate to obtain a valid access token to use in subsequent requests. *Pure Farming* crop API uses OAuth 2.0 for authentication.
-OAuth 2.0 is the industry-standard protocol for authorization.
+Before you begin making API calls, you must first authenticate to obtain a valid access token to use in subsequent requests. *Pure Farming* APIs uses OAuth 2.0 for authentication.
+OAuth 2.0 is the industry-standard protocol for authentication.
 OAuth 2.0 focuses on client developer simplicity while providing specific authorization flows for web applications, desktop applications, mobile phones, and living room devices.

-### Subsequent Requests
+Find out how to authenticate against our APIs in the [Authentication Section](authentication).

 Once you have an OAuth token, all subsequent API calls that you make on a given user’s behalf must have the token specified in the header of the request.
 Set the `Authorization` field to `Bearer <Token>`.
 For example: